cfluke/allskyVR/README.md

 # Troubleshooting

 - Can't navigate?
 You may need to active WebGL in your browser.
+For information on supported browsers see: https://get.webgl.org/get-a-webgl-implementation/